 For a long time, there has been a constant debate about which one is better, Python or R. Both these languages are very popular in Data Science and Analytics community; both have their pros and cons.
 To decide on which of these languages to use is really a matter of what exactly needs to be done and who is doing it.
 Someone who is very good with coding will prefer R and someone not so good with coding may prefer python as python is relatively easier.
 R, on the other hand, has a very good statistical support.

 Let’s look at some of the major differences between Python and R

 Both python and R are open source and very easily available.
 So there is no difference between these two in terms of availability.

 Python is relatively easier than R. In fact, python is one of the easiest programming languages to learn.
-In most computer science courses around the world python is taught as introductory language.
+In most computer science courses around the world, Python is taught as an introductory language.
 R is slightly difficult as compared to python.
 But R is perfect for statistical use.

 As far as data handling is concerned both python and R are equally efficient.
 Both of these languages have good data handling capabilities.

 R is better in data visualization as it has a lot of packages which helps in advanced visualization.
 Python has slightly lesser visualization capabilities than R. It gives the programmer the option to use matplotlib (native libraries).

 There is really not much of a difference between python and R. Right now R is more popular but it is slowly getting ahead in the race.
 In a few years from now, python will be more popular and more used language as compared to R. Python is a general-purpose programming language whereas R is more of the statistical analysis tool.
 It is a data analysis tool; it has advanced libraries like Panda, Numpy and Scipy.
 Data scientists spend about 70% of their time in data munging and only 30% time in the actual analysis because of which python is a more practical option.